 2. Hip dysplasia

-Hip dysplasia is a common inherited medical condition that causes pain, swelling, and lameness in canines.
+A common inherited medical condition, Hip dysplasia causes pain, swelling, and lameness in canines.
 It is more likely to develop in larger dogs whose weight is greater than 20 pounds.

 3. Subvalvular Aortic Stenosis